wasilyounus/learning/README.md

 # Learning Git and this world.
-Breathing IN o2, breathing out co2.
+Breathing IN O2, Breathing OUT CO2.